zts/cookbook-ohai-aws/README.md

 Provides ohai plugins to expose additional information about AWS services available to an instance on EC2.

+I'm using this, but I no longer think it is a good idea.
+Among other things, it is slow to run, and you may find your use of the AWS API rate limited (in which case, these plugins may silently fail).

+I'm more likely to ditch this whole idea than fix it, but patches welcome.

 # Requirements

 The instance must have an IAM instance profile granting access to the